Lee Kun-Hee, force behind Samsung’s rise, dies at 78

 His death comes during a complex time for Samsung.

-When he was hospitalized, Samsung’s once-lucrative mobile business faced threats from upstart makers in China and other emerging markets.
+When he was hospitalized, Samsung’s once-lucrative mobile business faced threats from upstart makers in China and elsewhere.
 Pressure was high to innovate its traditionally strong hardware business, to reform a stifling hierarchical culture and to improve its corporate governance and transparency.

-Samsung was ensnared in the 2016-17 corruption scandal that led to then-President Park Geun-hye’s impeachment and imprisonment.
-Its executives, including the younger Lee, were investigated by prosecutors who believed Samsung executives bribed Park to secure the government’s backing for a smooth leadership transition from father to son.
+Like other family-run conglomerates in South Korea, Samsung has been credited with helping propel the country’s economy to one of the world’s largest from the rubbles of the 1950-53 Korean War.
+But their opaque ownership structure and often-corrupt ties with bureaucrats and government officials have been viewed as a hotbed of corruption in South Korea.

-In a previous scandal, Lee Kun-Hee was convicted in 2008 for illegal share dealings, tax evasion and bribery designed to pass his wealth and corporate control to his three children.
+Lee Kun-Hee was convicted in 2008 for illegal share dealings, tax evasion and bribery designed to pass his wealth and corporate control to his three children.
+In 1996, he was convicted of bribing a former president.
+But in both cases, he avoided jail after courts suspended his sentences, at the time a common practice that helped make South Korean business tycoons immune from prison despite their bribery convictions.

+Most recently, Samsung was ensnared in an explosive 2016-17 scandal that led to South Korean President Park Geun-hye’s ouster and imprisonment.

+Lee Jae-yong was sentenced to five years in prison in 2017 for offering 8.6 billion won ($7 million) in bribes to Park and one of her confidants to help secure the government’s backing for his attempt to solidify control over Samsung.
+He was freed in early 2018 after an appellate court reduced his term and suspended the sentence.
+But last month, prosecutors indicted him again on similar charges, setting up yet another protracted legal battle.

-The late Lee was a stern, terse leader who focused on big-picture strategies, leaving details and daily management to executives.
+Lee Kun-Hee was a stern, terse leader who focused on big-picture strategies, leaving details and daily management to executives.

 His near-absolute authority allowed the company to make bold decisions in the fast-changing technology industry, such as shelling out billions to build new production lines for memory chips and display panels even as the 2008 global financial crisis unfolded.
 Those risky moves fueled Samsung’s rise.

-Lee was born Jan.
+Lee was born on Jan.
 9, 1942, in the southeastern city of Daegu during Japan’s colonial rule of the Korean Peninsula.
-His father Lee Byung-chull had founded an export business there in 1938 and following the 1950-53 Korean War, he rebuilt the company into an electronics and home appliance manufacturer and the country’s first major trading company.
+His father, Lee Byung-chull, had founded an export business there in 1938, and following the Korean War, he rebuilt the company into an electronics and home appliance manufacturer and the country’s first major trading company.

-Lee Byung-chull was often called one of the fathers of modern industrial South Korea.
-Lee Kun-Hee was the third son and his inheritance of his father’s businesses bucked the tradition of family wealth going to the eldest.
-One of Lee Kun-Hee’s brothers sued for a bigger part of Samsung but lost the case.

-When Lee Kun-Hee inherited control from his father in 1987, Samsung was relying on Japanese technology to produce TVs and was making its first steps into exporting microwaves and refrigerators.
+When Lee Kun-Hee inherited control of Samsung from his father in 1987, Samsung was relying on Japanese technology to produce TVs and was taking its first steps toward exporting microwaves and refrigerators.

-The company was expanding its semiconductor factories after entering the business in 1974 by acquiring a near-bankrupt firm.

-A decisive moment came in 1993.
-Lee Kun-Hee made sweeping changes to Samsung after a two-month trip abroad convinced him the company needed to improve the quality of its products.
+A decisive moment came in 1993 when Lee Kun-Hee made sweeping changes to Samsung after a two-month trip abroad convinced him that the company needed to improve the quality of its products.

 In a speech to Samsung executives, he famously urged, “Let’s change everything except our wives and children.”